-Topical and the first of its kind, it will be a useful resource for scholars and researchers of economics, development studies, political economy, management studies, public policy and political studies.
+Topical and the first of its kind, the book will be a useful resource for scholars and researchers of economics, development studies, political economy, management studies, public policy and political studies.

 Table of Contents